 A geo-backup is created once per day to a paired data center.
 The RPO for a geo-restore is 24 hours.
 A geo-restore is always a data movement operation and the RTO will depend on the data size.
 Only the latest geo-backup is retained.
 You can restore the geo-backup to a server in any other region where dedicated SQL pool is supported.
 A geo-backup ensures you can restore data warehouse in case you cannot access the restore points in your primary region.

 If you do not require geo-backups for your dedicated SQL pool, you can disable them and save on disaster recovery storage costs.
 To do so, refer to How to guide: Disable geo-backups for a dedicated SQL pool (formerly SQL DW).
-Note that if you disable geo-backups, you will not be able to recover your dedicated SQL pool to your paired Azure region if your primary Azure data center is unavailable.
+If you disable geo-backups, you will not be able to recover your dedicated SQL pool to your paired Azure region if your primary Azure data center is unavailable.

-If you require a shorter RPO for geo-backups, vote for this capability here.
+If you require a shorter RPO for geo-backups, vote for this capability.
 You can also create a user-defined restore point and restore from the newly created restore point to a new data warehouse in a different region.
 After you have restored, you have the data warehouse online and can pause it indefinitely to save compute costs.
 The paused database incurs storage charges at the Azure Premium Storage rate.
 Another common pattern for a shorter recovery point is to ingest data into primary and secondary instances of a data warehouse in parallel.
 In this scenario, data is ingested from a source (or sources) and persisted to two separate instances of the data warehouse (primary and secondary).
 To save on compute costs, you can pause the secondary instance of the warehouse.
 If you need an active copy of the data warehouse, you can resume, which should take only a few minutes.

-If your paired data center is located outside of your country, you can ensure that your data stays within your region by provisioning your database on locally redundant storage (LRS).
+If your paired data center is located outside of your country/region, you can ensure that your data stays within your region by provisioning your database on locally redundant storage (LRS).
 If your database has already been provisioned on RA-GRS (Read Only Geographically Redundant Storage, the current default) then you can opt out of geo-backups, however your database will continue to reside on storage that is replicated to a regional pair.
 To ensure that customer data stays within your region, you can provision or restore your dedicated SQL pool to locally redundant storage.
 For more information on how to provision or restore to local redundant storage, see How-to guide for configuring single region residency for a dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 Backup and restore costs